Can I kill rats, raccoons and other pests in Ottawa? | CBC News

 "We've got calls where we go out and mice and rats are just screaming.
 A homeowner's been hearing this screaming all night of the rodent in distress because it's stuck on this glue board," he said.
 "Those should never really be used."

-He said the old-fashioned snap traps are the most humane and effective, and the Minsitry of Natural Resources confirmed that they are not regulated under the law, though it said that they can't be used to catch or harm other wildlife.
+He said the old-fashioned snap traps are the most humane and effective.
+The province confirmed that they are not regulated under the law, though it said that they can't be used to catch or harm other wildlife.

 What about other animals?